xavimajoral/Mango/README.md

   valueToPercentage,   // Convert value to percentage } = useRange({ min, max, range, onChange, fixedValues });
 ```

+## 🚀 Deployment

+### GitHub Pages

+This project is configured for automatic deployment to GitHub Pages using GitHub Actions.

+**Automatic Deployment:**
+- Every push to the `main` branch triggers a build and deployment
+- The site is automatically published to: `https://xavimajoral.github.io/Mango/`

 ## 🧪 Mock Services